bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 Generally, we want the article higher up on the page.
 Also notice that the navigation is following a very common markup scheme inside of a menu.
 This embedded, unordered list goes entirely inside the list item for the parent item.
-This is important to get in HTML.
+This is important to get in HTML.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 58. article, h1, p's (38) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">